Professor Luke Morgan

 Monash University Research Portal

-Professor Luke Morgan is Director of Art History & Theory in the Faculty of Art, Design & Architecture.
-He is an elected Fellow of the Australian Academy of the Humanities and a member of the Australian Research Council (ARC) College of Experts.
-From 2020, he will be an ARC Future Fellow.
+Professor Luke Morgan FAHA is Director of Art History & Theory in the Faculty of Art, Design & Architecture.
+He is a current Australian Research Council Future Fellow and an elected Fellow of the Australian Academy of the Humanities.

 His books include Nature as Model: Salomon de Caus and Early Seventeenth-Century Landscape Design (2006) and The Monster in the Garden: The Grotesque and the Gigantic in Renaissance Landscape Design (2016), both published by The University of Pennsylvania Press.
-He is the editor of two book series: Monsters and Marvels: Alterity in the Medieval and Early Modern Worlds, published by Amsterdam University Pressand Monash Studies in Art History & Theory, published by Monash University Publishing.
+He is the editor, with Kathleen Perry Long, of the book series: Monsters and Marvels: Alterity in the Medieval and Early Modern Worlds, published by Amsterdam University Press (https://www.aup.nl/en/series/monsters-and-marvels-alterity-in-the-medieval-and-early-modern-worlds).
 He is also on the editorial board of the journal Studies in the History of Gardens and Designed Landscapes, which he has guest-edited.
-His current research on the theme of enchantment in the early modern landscape is funded by an ARC Discovery Project Grant.

 In Australia, his essays have appeared in books and exhibition catalogues published by The Powerhouse Museum, The Miegunyah Press, Heide Museum of Modern Art, the Centre for Contemporary Photography, and the Society of Architectural Historians of Australia and New Zealand.